DannyBen/rush/developer-notes.md

 ## Setup

-For easy development, configure the folder where you cloned the `rush-cli` reposotory to use the included sample repo.
+For easy development, configure the folder where you cloned the `rush` reposotory to use the included sample repo.

 If you are using direnv, create this file: